Featured case

 The client selected the light color scheme without the larger ropes in the foreground.

-I started building the 3D scene, populating it with objects, lights, and a camera.
-I also started putting everything together in my photo editing software to add colors adjustments, background, and other effects.
+I started building the 3D scene, populating it with objects and lights.
+I also started putting everything together in Photoshop to add color adjustments, background, and other effects.

 I sent the client an early preview, allowing us to make adjustments before the final detailed work began.